MicroEJ/docs/Tutorials/trainingVEEPortAppDev.rst

 - Good knowledge of the :ref:`overview` section.
 - Good knowledge of the :ref:`chapter-glossary`.
-- STM32F7508-DK Board and a mini-USB cable.
-- A computer that can run MICROEJ SDK (see :ref:`system-requirements`).
+- `i.MX RT1170 Evaluation Kit <https://www.nxp.com/design/design-center/development-boards-and-designs/i-mx-evaluation-and-development-boards/i-mx-rt1170-evaluation-kit:MIMXRT1170-EVKB>`__.

 Training Resources
 ==================

 This training is provided in PDF format with resources provided in a ``.zip`` package:

-- :download:`VEE Port and Application Development Slides <resources/DEV-M0127-PRE-VEE_Port_and_Application_development-STM32F7508-5.0.pdf>`
+- :download:`Slides: VEE Port and Application Development with MICROEJ SDK <resources/DEV-M0127-PRE-VEE_Port_and_Application_development-STM32F7508-5.0.pdf>` (for MICROEJ SDK 5)
-- :download:`VEE Port and Application Development Resources <resources/DEV-M0127-PRE-VEE_Port_and_Application_development-STM32F7508-5.0_resources.zip>`
+- :download:`Resources: VEE Port and Application Development with MICROEJ SDK <resources/DEV-M0127-PRE-VEE_Port_and_Application_development-STM32F7508-5.0_resources.zip>`

 ..
-   | Copyright 2021-2024, MicroEJ Corp.
+   | Copyright 2024, MicroEJ Corp.
 Content in this space is free
    for read and redistribute.
 Except if otherwise stated, modification is subject to MicroEJ Corp prior approval.
    | MicroEJ is a trademark of MicroEJ Corp.
 All other trademarks and